scrimblobingus/scrimblomod/README.md

 Yahimod - unfortunately does not support talisman :(

-Saturn - cryptid doesnt support it so neither do we?? idk gng :wilted_rose:
+Saturn - cryptid doesnt support it so neither do we?? idk gng 🥀